Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 Migration from `ConsoleColor` to `ConsoleColors` is complete.
 This means that all the writers in the `KS.Misc.*Writers` now have the `ConsoleColors` support.

 The latest ColorSeq version, 1.0.2, will be used to make it easier to achieve.

+##### Added last argument support to auto completer

+This is to aid in trying to autocomplete subjects starting from the last argument